{ cart.item_count }

 And it probably comes as much less of a surprise that nerves like the dorsal nerve of the clitoris or the pudendal nerve play a key part in sexual sensation (and those nerves also need good blood circulation to thrive).

 Orgasm is another part of sexual response that is closely related to the pelvic floor.
 To start with, your pelvic floor muscles contract during orgasm, and their ability to do so can lead to better, stronger orgasms.
 Strong pelvic floor muscles may also make it easier to reach orgasm.
-Furthermore, there is also evidence that vibration stimulation like this one from MV Health can help with female situational anorgasmia (which basically means difficulty achieving orgasm).
+Furthermore, there is also evidence that vibration stimulation (here is one example) can help with female situational anorgasmia (which basically means difficulty achieving orgasm).

 Put it all together, and the pelvic floor (and specifically the pelvic floor muscles) can improve arousal, sensation, and orgasm.
 Pretty great, right?